RoyalHaskoningDHV/darrow-poc/README.md

 `ModelInterfaceV4` is a python _Protocol_.
 That means, it specifies exactly what methods or attributes need to be defined, which parameters need to be inputted and what needs to be returned by methods of a class.
 Unlike a _Base class_, it does not allow for inheritance.
 Because of this it also does not have an `__init__()` method.
 You can think of it as a recipe to follow.

+We think of `ModelInterfaceV4` as a contract between the machine learning models and the cloud infrastructure in which they run, because as long as a model adheres to the protocol `ModelInterfaceV4`, it will work in the infrastructure.
 To verify if a class follows the contract an `isinstance` check of the form `isinstance(myclass, myprotocol)` can be performed.
 For `ModelInterfaceV4`, we are using a modified version of `Protocol`, called `AnnotationProtocol` from the [`annotation-protocol` package](https://github.com/RoyalHaskoningDHV/annotation-protocol).
-It allows for more thorough `isinstance` checks, making all the necessary comparisons.
+It allows for more thorough `isinstance` checks, also checking all type annotations.
 An example implementation for how to test `ModelInterfaceV4` compliance can be found in `tests/test_inteface.py`.

 ## Proof of concept / example model

 This repository contains an example model called `POCAnomaly` (in `models/poc.py`) adhering to `ModelInterfaceV4`.
-It is an anomaly detection model that takes sensor data as input and replaces anomalies with `np.nan`.
+It is an anomaly detection model that takes sensor data as input returns a boolean series denoting anomalies.
 Of course, the purpose of the machine learning model here is not important.
-Instead, we aim to show how a machine learning model can be onboarded onto the `darrow-ml-platform` (or at least prepared for onboarding by complying to the data contract).
+Instead, we aim to show how a machine learning model can be onboarded onto the `darrow-ml-platform` (or at least be prepared for onboarding by complying to the data contract).

 We also included a local _Executor_ of the model in `mocks/mocks.py`, which mimicks how a real executor would execute model training or predicting on the `darrow-ml-platform` infrastructure.